- Name of service being provided: I’m an Engineer, Get me out of here! The service is run by Mangorolla CIC.

 If the DSO is the cause of concern, this will be dealt with by the Executive Director.
 If the Executive Director is the cause of concern, this will be dealt with by the External Director.

-Students cause harm to each other through the site or teachers cause harm to students through site All contact between students on the site is moderated, either by DBS checked moderators employed by Mangorolla, or self-moderated by a teacher or other organisation with Safeguarding responsibilities for the young people on the site.
+Students cause harm to each other through the site or teachers cause harm to students through site All contact between students on the site is moderated by DBS checked moderators employed by Mangorolla.
 No direct unsupervised contact exists between teachers and students attending different schools.
 Attempts from teachers or students to share personal contact details will be removed by moderators.

 Moderators and teachers can delete comments in a live chat and suspend students from live chat.
 Users can be removed from the site at any time.
 Answers or comments that may cause harm to students will be intercepted by moderators.